 “We’ve got two choices, mate.
 We can either roll over and die, or we can tackle the adversity face-on and fight for survival.”
 He laughed briefly.
 “Having seen how you drive a coach when under pressure, I’ve got you down as a fighter.”

 The pair fell silent once again, but Paul was buoyed by the confidence expressed in him.
 He already believed in this ex-soldier, Bill, and if this guy could believe they’d survive, then that was good enough.
-Any conversation was brief and sporadic for over an hour.
+The conversation was brief and sporadic for over an hour.

 “An orange reflective strip,” Bill said.
 “On your side, but still a distance away.”